 The main thing to remember during AR software development

-To make AR in healthcare perform correctly, you should have very high-quality content to input.
+To make AR in the medical field perform correctly, you should have very high-quality content to input.
 This is a situation when an error is unacceptable.
 For example, the technology can embed 360-degree images of the human body, all its internal organs including the smallest details, and make it so that users can easily interpret information.
 Moreover, virtual reality in healthcare applications must very clearly convey all movements and reactions with the highest possible accuracy.

 As for augmented reality, in this case, it is necessary to create an experience where each additional element fits into the environment as accurately as possible.
 In this case, one slight mistake can cost a life.
 That is why, when deciding to use digital technology in healthcare, you need a very strong assistant with experience in augmented reality programming.